printlaura/seller-project/README.md

-## For better understanding of the data model
+## High level business explanation for better understanding of the data model
 - **Brands and Brand Managers**:
   - Each `Brand` sells one or more `Items`.
   - Each Brand is overseen by one `Brand Managers`.